-But you won’t be able to buy nearly as much life insurance with this type of policy, however; it’s meant only to cover your final expenses, not to help replace your income and provide ongoing support for your family.
+But you won’t be able to buy nearly as much life insurance with these kinds of policies; they’re meant only to help cover your final expenses, not to help replace your income and provide ongoing support for your family.
 In addition, some providers have an age floor on these policies, meaning you might not be able to buy one until you’re at least 50 years old.
 Going without life insurance for decades is a risky move.

 Term versus permanent life insurance

 There are two basic categories of life insurance.
 Term life insurance provides a death benefit for a specified period of time.
 Permanent life insurance also offers a death benefit, and sometimes other features, but without the time restriction.
 And it tends to cost more.
 So many people with tight budgets tend to lean towards term life insurance coverage.